 The Saskatchewan Employment Act is the legislative framework governing all aspects of employment in Saskatchewan.
 One of those aspects involves the acquisition, removal or amendments to certification orders, granting bargaining rights to bargaining agents in respect of the Act.
 The Saskatchewan Labour Relations Board administers all aspects of these processes as well as other aspects of those indicated in the Act.
-The Labour Relations and Workplace Safety’s Labour Relations and Mediation Division does not have a role in those processes.
+Labour Relations and Mediation, at the Ministry of Labour Relations and Workplace Safety does not have a role in those processes.

 Certification of Bargaining Rights

-Certification Orders are issued by the Saskatchewan Labour Relations Board and establishes the bargaining agent and the bargaining unit.
+Certification Orders (or Orders) are issued by the Saskatchewan Labour Relations Board and establishes the bargaining agent and the bargaining unit.
 If there is no Certification Order, there is no ability to achieve a collective agreement as defined in The Saskatchewan Employment Act.
 A union may acquire bargaining rights through a Certification Order issued by the Saskatchewan Labour Relations Board.
-That process is outlined at Part VI, 6-9 which describes acquisition, changes and cancellation of Orders.
+That process is outlined at Part VI, 6-9 of the Act, which describes acquisition, changes and cancellation of Orders.
 The certification Order also creates the legal bargaining relationship in which a collective agreement is initially bargained and subsequently renewed.

-The acquisition or cancellation, and possibly an amendment to any Certification Order, may require a representational vote.
+The acquisition, cancellation or an amendment to any Certification Order, may require a representational vote.
 That process is carried out by the Saskatchewan Labour Relations Board.